shiyis/shiyis/README.md

 - 👋🏻 Hello there!
 I'm Shiyi.
-- 🎛️ Welcome to my creative space, where I will be hosting some creative projects.
+- 🎛️ Welcome to my github space, where I will be hosting some creative projects.
 - 💻 I am also learning cool technologies (i.e. cloud computing platforms such as AWS and Google Cloud Platform).
 - 📧 Questions?
 Write me an email at shiyis@brandeis.edu.